mkrecek234/atk4-multiupload/README.md

 The ->setModel command is only required if you want to translate tokens into filenames (here as an example for atk4/filestore integration).

 A click on the upload icon performs an upload of one or multiple files.
 A further click adds further items.
 A click on the "X" icon removes an individual file.
 A click on the filename performs an onDownload action.
 The file tokens are stored as comma-separated values in a single field which is very convenient not requiring child-tables just for attached files.

+You will see 2 demos:
+1) demos/uploadtest.php to show the standard upload control element
+2) demos/uploadtest-filestore.php to show the integration in atk4/filestore.